mfidino/lure_project/README.md

 ### A repository for:

-Fidino, M., Barnas, G.R., Lehrer, E.W., Murray, M., and Magle, S.B. (in review).
+Fidino, M., Barnas, G.R., Lehrer, E.W., Murray, M., and Magle, S.B.
+(2020).
 The Effect of Lure on Detecting Mammals with Camera Traps.

 ---